forta-network/docs/docs/scanner-quickstart.md

 $ forta init --passphrase <your_passphrase>
 ```

-This will generate a config directory, a private key, and output your address
+This generates a config directory, a private key, and output your address

 ```
 Scanner address: 0xAAA8C491232cB65a65FBf7F36b71220B3E695AAA